Adam Lambert: 2019–2022: Velvet and Queen + Adam Lambert

-On The Kelly Clarkson Show, he performed the duet he recorded with Darren Criss for Criss' holiday album, a jazzy big band cover of the classic "(Everybody's Waitin' for) The Man with the Bag"; a music video of the track was released the following day.
-Lambert performed two songs to close the 2021 ITV Palooza event; and appears as a judge on the new ITV talent show Starstruck, that debuted on February 12.
-In April 2022, ITV announced that Starstruck would be returning for a second season with the same judging panel.
+On The Kelly Clarkson Show, he performed the duet he recorded with Darren Criss for Criss' holiday album A Very Darren Crissmas, "(Everybody's Waitin' for) The Man with the Bag"; a music video of the track was released the following day.
+Lambert performed two songs to close the 2021 ITV Palooza event; and appeared as a judge on the talent show Starstruck, that debuted on February 12.

-Lambert performed on the second annual global livestream event, "Rise Up With The Arts", which went live on World Theater Day, March 27, but extended on demand through April 23 due to popularity.
-In response to the crisis in Ukraine, funds raised were designated for Save the Children's emergency appeal for Ukraine, as well as to support the theater community and the charity "icandance."
+Lambert performed on the second annual global livestream event, "Rise Up With The Arts", which went live on World Theatre Day, March 27.
+In response to the Russo-Ukrainian War, funds raised were designated for Save the Children's emergency appeal for Ukraine, as well as to support the theater community and the charity "icandance".
 Lambert headlined the April 30 show of SunFest music festival in West Palm Beach, Florida; later he announced four more Florida solo shows plus one in Georgia, unofficially dubbing the dates the "Say Gay" tour in response to Florida's recently enacted "Don't Say Gay" bill.

-Queen and Lambert began the highly praised UK and European leg of The Rhapsody Tour on May 27, with 2 consecutive shows at Belfast's SSE Arena; also included were ten sold-out shows at The O2 Arena in London, and a global live stream release of the third O2 show entitled 'Rhapsody over London', available July 24 and on demand until July 31.
-The thirty-seven date tour concluded on July 25 with 2 shows in Finland.
-On June 4, they opened the Platinum Party at the Palace with a three-song set outside Buckingham Palace, in honor of Queen Elizabeth II's Platinum Jubilee.
+Queen and Lambert began the European leg of The Rhapsody Tour on May 27 and concluded on July 25.
+On June 4, they opened the Platinum Party at the Palace with a three-song set outside Buckingham Palace, in honor of Elizabeth II's Platinum Jubilee.

-It was announced in June that Lambert would appear in the Sophia Coppola produced film Fairyland, that debuted at the Sundance Film Festival in January 2023.
-Lambert received an award from The Creative Coalition's Spotlight Initiative, whose awards ceremony gala took place during Sundance.
-He returned to Las Vegas in October for the Halloween themed concert series "The Witch Hunt", consisting of three shows at the Encore at Wynn Las Vegas; five California dates were subsequently added to the mini tour that concluded with a livestreamed show at the Hollywood Palladium on October 30.In October, it was announced that Lambert would return to Warner Music Group with global representation on its UK based EastWest Records.
-Ahead of new music, his first single release on the label was a cover of Noel Coward's Mad About the Boy that will feature in a documentary about Coward arriving in 2023.
-Lambert debuted the track with an "amazing" live performance on BBC One's Strictly Come Dancing.Also in October he performed two duets with Jennifer Hudson, including the aria Nessun dorma, on The Jennifer Hudson Show.
+Lambert appeared in the film Fairyland that debuted at the 2023 Sundance Film Festival in January 2023.
+Lambert received an award from the Creative Coalition's Spotlight Initiative, whose awards ceremony gala took place during Sundance.
+He returned to Las Vegas in October for the Halloween themed concert series "The Witch Hunt", consisting of three shows at the Encore at Wynn Las Vegas; five California dates were subsequently added to the mini tour that concluded with a livestreamed show at the Hollywood Palladium on October 30.
+Lambert returned to Warner Music Group with global representation on East West Records.
+His first single release on the label was a cover of Noël Coward's "Mad About the Boy" that would feature in a documentary about Coward of the same name released in 2023.
+Lambert debuted the track with an "amazing" live performance on the twentieth series of Strictly Come Dancing.
+Also in October he performed two duets with Jennifer Hudson, including the aria "Nessun dorma", on The Jennifer Hudson Show.